Types of Workers' Compensation Benefits

 Medical Care

-When you're injured at work, you need to see a doctor.
-He or she will evaluate your injury and prescribe treatment.
-You may even need to visit the hospital for medical care or undergo surgery.
-Workers' Comp will cover these visits, and it could also cover medically necessary equipment, including crutches, braces or a wheelchair.
-Your coverage may also pay for chiropractic treatment, acupuncture or counseling.
-In most cases, your Workers' Comp will not cover experimental or investigative treatments.
+You may need to visit the hospital for medical care or undergo surgery.
+Workers' Comp will generally cover these visits, and it can also cover medically necessary equipment, including crutches, braces, or a wheelchair.

 Rehabilitation

-Serious injuries may require rehabilitative services such as physical therapy that help you recover.
-Workers' Comp can pay for this rehabilitative therapy.
 It could also cover any rehab you need to regain skills or abilities required for your job.
-If your injuries prevent you from returning to your former job, take advantage of your Workers' Compensation benefits that can pay for evaluations, tuition, retraining and other expenses required to train you for another position.
+If your injuries prevent you from returning to your former job, your Workers' Compensation benefits may pay for evaluations, tuition, retraining, and other expenses required to train you for another position.

 Disability

-Worker's Comp disability coverage pays you for the wages you lose while you're recovering from your illness or injury.
+Workers' Comp disability coverage pays you for the wages you lose while you're recovering from your illness or injury.
 There are four types of disability it can cover.

 Death

-The death benefit in your Workers' Comp plan covers the financial contributions you make to your dependents.
-It is paid to your spouse, parent, child or sibling and could total a percentage of your earnings.
-The death benefit of your Workers'' Comp coverage may also pay for your funeral and burial expenses.
+The death benefit in your Workers' Comp plan covers the financial contributions you made to your dependents.
+It is paid to your spouse, parent, child, or sibling and could equal a percentage of your earnings.

 Need insurance for You, Your Family or Your Business?